ably-labs/vim-mqtt-livecode/README.md

 ![](./assets/summary-illustration.svg)

+## Innovation day conclusion

+(set up what live coding is for non-tech heads - multiple users can congregate and edit source code simultaneously, like Google docs does, except instead of google docs the users would use VIM - the text editor extraordinaire!)

+We tested MQTT in nvim and it worked with little effort, so our intention at the offset was to use that as the message carriers.
+Which would set our project apart from the other similar project that have done a collaborative buffer sharing.

+Then we tried to implement that in the existing plug in and where unable to get it threading.
+We couldn't run the MQTT client on the main thread because they use a different event-loop concurrency frameworks.
+This was a blocker for this approach with so little time on the clock.

+So we decided to return to the Web-socket approach, with the intention to connect to Ably that way and discovered that their client is a hand-rolled TCP implementation of Web-socket using LUA.
+Which mean there was not "easy" way to replace it with Ably.

+We tried a few other hacks and came to the conclusion that our objective is a achievable, but would require much more development time.

+We would like to propose that hackathons/innovation day projects consider a full week.
+In our case, the first 2 days where investigation, and served to expose the problem but loft not much time to create a suitable solution.

 ## Building & running locally

 - First you need to add `ABLY_API_KEY_LIVECODE` to your environment, to get a key [sign up for FREE account](https://ably.com/sign-up)